joegasewicz/bobtail/README.md

 ```

 ### Routes
-Declare routes with a list of tuples, where the first item uis the route handler class & second item
+Declare routes with a list of tuples, where the first item is the route handler class & second item
 is a list of paths to match against.

 ```python